Before You Submit

 - Rights:

-- The Hollow Archives reserves the right to make minor grammatical or typographical corrections to accepted stories to ensure consistency in the final anthology.
+- The Hollow Archives may make minor grammatical or typographical corrections to accepted stories to ensure consistency in the final anthology.
 Substantial edits will not be made without the author’s approval.

 Theme and Content